-Most people have homeowners insurance.
+Most people have homeowners’ insurance.
 It just makes sense.
-In fact the Insurance Information Institute’s 2018 Pulse Survey found that “91 percent of homeowners in the US had homeowners insurance.”
+In fact, the Insurance Information Institute’s 2018 Pulse Survey found that “91 percent of homeowners in the US had homeowners insurance.”

-Similarly landlords insure their properties to protect themselves against damages and cover their liability.
+Similarly, landlords insure their properties to protect themselves against damages and cover their liability.
 On the flip side, only 46 percent of renters surveyed had renters insurance despite it being a fraction of the cost.

-Every renters insurance policy is different, so it’s important that the tenant understand the policy and coverage they are getting from their insurer.
+Every renter’s insurance policy is different, so it’s important that the tenant understand the policy and coverage they are getting from their insurer.

 If the tenant doesn’t have their own insurance policy they won’t have liability coverage nor will their possessions be covered in the case of a fire or burglary.
 Because of this, it’s a good idea to inform all new tenants that they will need their own renters insurance policy.

 Many tenants don’t buy insurance because they think the cost is prohibitive.
-However, renters insurance is one of the most cheapest and easiest kinds of insurance to obtain.
+However, renters insurance is one of the cheapest and easiest kinds of insurance to obtain.

-If a guest comes around, slips and falls in the property, the tenant is liable.
+If a guest comes around, slips, and falls in the property, the tenant is liable.
 Most renters insurance policies offer liability protection to protect against this.

-If a tenant doesn’t have insurance then creditors often come after the landlord to pay out – so, if your state allows it’s may be worth requiring your tenants get to get insurance.
+If a tenant doesn’t have insurance then creditors often come after the landlord to pay out – so, if your state allows it’s maybe worth requiring your tenants get to get insurance.

 The amount of liability protection will obviously depend on the policy that the tenant takes out.

-Depending on the policy renters insurance can protect a tenants belongings against fire or wind damage, for example, if a tree were to fall on the property or they lose everything in a house fire.
+Depending on the policy renters insurance can protect a tenant’s belongings against fire or wind damage, for example, if a tree were to fall on the property or they lose everything in a house fire.